JamesSung/SQLTranslator/README.md

 # SQLTranslator
 SQL Translator (JAVA Project)

-This tool can change comumn names and table names that are contained in SQL based on mapping rule.
+This tool can change column names and table names those are contained in SQLs based on mapping rule.
 Mapping Rules must be defined and saved as a file.
-For example, from SQL A to B
+For example, SQL A below will be changed to SQL B.

  A) select e.emp_id, e.emp_name, d.dept_id, d.dept_name, e.emp_date
       from emploee e, dept d
      where e.dept_id = d.dept_id